 A Monastery Built in a Cave

-The Monastery of Panagia Spiliani sits at the top of a hill in northwest Mandraki, while the largest portion of the monastery is built inside a cave.
+The Monastery of Panagia Spiliani sits at the top of a hill in northwest Mandraki while the largest portion of the monastery is located inside a cave.
 A truly unique experience, the cave is divided into two churches and is definitely worth a visit.

 Nisyros’ Thermal Spas

-At several points along the coast of Nisyros you will find spouting hot water springs at temperatures varying from 30 to 60 degrees celsius.
-The springs are known for being therapeutic for muscular and skin treatments.
+At several points along the coast of Nisyros, you will find spouting hot water springs at temperatures varying from 30 to 60 degrees Celsius.
+The springs are known for being therapeutic for muscular and skin issues.

 Due to the low traffic on the island, the beaches of Nisyros are super clean and relaxing.